foonerd/vos3-initv3/scripts/initramfs/README.md

 ```

 Dropping to a shell will not cause a kernel panic, when leaving the shell with ```exit```.
-The initramfs flow will continue aftre the breakpoints, you can use as many breakpoints from the list as you need.
+The initramfs flow will continue after the breakpoints, you can use as many breakpoints from the list as you need.
 This is different from the way debugging is done with the current version, which stops initramfs alltogether and then causes a kernel panic.

 ## 3. Only for Plymouth issues